-Students who are graduates of diploma or vocational certificate programs in nursing are eligible to receive advanced placement in the nursing program.
-Decisions regarding the specific level of advancement are based on careful review of the student's previous academic background by the academic Dean and subsequent validation of that previous learning.
+Students who are graduates of diploma or associate degree programs in nursing are eligible to receive advanced placement in the nursing program.
+Decisions regarding the specific level of advancement are based on careful review of the student's previous academic background by the Director of the Undergraduate Program and subsequent validation of that previous learning.